Applying for social housing

-- you do not owe rent arrears from a previous tenancy
+you do not owe rent arrears from a previous tenancy

     - you must be in a property that is, at least, two bedrooms overcrowded according to the bedroom standard

-- your housing is in a poor state of repair and has a moderate ongoing effect on your health
+    - your current housing is in a poor state of repair and has a moderate ongoing effect on your health

     - you have a medical condition or disability which is affected by your housing